Panelista-Output/panelista-articles/content/en/panelista-for-designers.md

 title = "Panelista for designers"

 +++
-Designers at many of Sweden's best known companies are using Panelista’s quick feedback loops to clearly ~~understand the user needs BEFORE creating something new~~, and to then create something that actually fulfills the user needs.
+Designers at many of Sweden's best known companies are using Panelista to clearly ~~understand the user needs BEFORE creating something new~~, and to then create something that actually fulfills the user needs.

 In this article we describe how these designers work, and this also happens to be how we work when we develop Panelista.

 Designers think of using panels on Panelista as their team gaining the capability to ~~quickly get high-quality feedback from 30-40 users with very little effort~~.
 With touchpoints on Panelista they are also able to place questions within prototypes, websites, and apps to evaluate how they perform.

-The need for feedback is different at different stages of the design process; first it is essential to understand the user needs clearly, then to prioritize them according to what will create the most value, then to be able to fulfill them well by testing ideas, designs and prototypes, and last but not least, to evaluate what has been released.
+The need for feedback is different at different stages of the design process; first it is essential to understand the user needs clearly, then to be able to fulfill them well by testing ideas, designs and prototypes, and last but not least, to evaluate what has been released.

 Panelista’s quick feedback loops are a great way to make the design process more user needs-driven and efficient.
 The people creating things for the users have quick and easy access to the users every single day, and can use our proven method for continuous discovery and user research.